International

 For more details on specific methods, you can explore our guides on Burial Cost Canada (Typical Costs and Cost Factors) and Cremation Cost Canada (Typical Costs and Cost Factors).

 The typical funeral price in Canada is not uniform across the country.
 Provincial regulations, local competition, and real estate values play a massive role in what you will ultimately pay.
+Below is a comprehensive comparison of estimated average funeral costs by province and territory for 2025–2026.

 Ontario and British Columbia